symmatree/tales/apprise/README.md

 And for the key services, it's nice to be able to route and aggregate their notifications through the same channel as everyone else.

-So, this namespace provides a shared apprise-api service
+So, this namespace provides a shared apprise-api service, both for the common path and as a way to proof out config before pushing it to the key services through a secret.

-The UI also provides a way to build and test configurations before embedding them in sidecars for robust delivery.